rajvardhan-jain/rajvardhanjain_VSD_RISC_V_SoC_Tapeout_Program_VSD/Week0/The process .md

 (Please use virtual box only if you have only 1 ssd, it will save you 2 days)

-Resizing the Ubuntu window to fit the screen
+▸Sizing the Ubuntu window to fit the entire screen:

     $ sudo apt update
     $ sudo apt install build-essential dkms linux-headers-$(uname -r)
     $ cd /media/spatha/VBox_GAs_7.1.8/
     $ ./autorun.sh

-TOOL CHECK
+▸TOOL CHECK

-Yosys
+▸Yosys

     $ sudo apt-get update
     $ git clone https://github.com/YosysHQ/yosys.git